saurabhsingh72487-hub/Sea-Level-Predictor/README.md

 # Sea Level Predictor

+This project is part of the freeCodeCamp Data Analysis with Python certification.

-This project analyzes historical sea level data and predicts future sea level rise through 2050 using linear regression.
+The project analyzes historical sea level data and predicts future sea level rise through the year 2050 using linear regression.

+## Features

+- Imports and analyzes sea level data using Pandas
+- Creates a scatter plot using Matplotlib
+- Draws a line of best fit for all historical data
+- Draws a second line of best fit using data from 2000 onward
+- Predicts sea level rise through 2050

 ## Technologies Used